BroadcomMFD/explorer-for-endevor/README.md

    - Select the **By Element Text** option.

      The Explorer dialog appears.
 Type text to filter by.
 Use **AND** or **OR** to separate multiple search strings.
 You can search for the text in Element source, history, changes, or summary.

+     Also, you can set a limit to the number of elements you want to filter.
+For more information, see the **Endevor: Element List Limit** option in the [Configure Explorer for Endevor](#configure-explorer-for-endevor) section.

 3. Press Enter to confirm your choice.